Kosovo Protection Corps: Mission

 The Kosovo Protection Corps had no role in defense, law enforcement, riot control, internal security or any other law and order tasks.
 The Special Representative of the UN Secretary-General, the head of UNMIK, exercised direction, funding and administrative authority over the KPC.
 The Commander of KFOR, the NATO peacekeeping force, was in charge of exercising day-to-day supervision of the KPC.
 The KPC had 5,052 members, and a budget of 17.6 million representing about 0.79% of GDP.

 The KPC's first commander was Agim Çeku, who resigned from the organization in 2006 to become Prime Minister of Kosovo.
 KPC deputy commander Sylejman Selimi, a former KLA leader, replaced Çeku as commander.
 The KPC was divided into six regional "Protection Zones," each with a regional commander.
 By 2001, each had an explosive ordnance disposal team, and there was a further centrally controlled team, making a total of seven teams.
 There have been allegations that KPC was involved in criminal activities, illegal policing, killings and terrorist attacks against Serbs.
 UNMIK police officers claimed that KPC officers arrested for crimes were released on the orders of top regional KFOR commanders.
 In June 2001, several senior officers in the KPC were removed for suspicion of aiding the ethnic Albanian insurgency in the Republic of Macedonia.
-Prime Minister of Serbia Zoran Đinđić, in his last interview before his assassination, pointed out the danger to the geopolitical region of transferring security responsibilities to the KPC.
+Prime Minister of Serbia Zoran Đinđić, in his last interview before his assassination, opposed transferring security responsibilities to the KPC.
 In August 2003, Deputy Prime Minister of Serbia Nebojša Čović accused the KPC and the Albanian National Army of being behind an attack on Serbs in Kosovo.

 Kosovo Albanians considered the KPC a potential nucleus of a future Kosovo army.
 Finnish politician Martti Ahtisaari presented his proposal regarding the final status of Kosovo, where he suggested the dissolution of the KPC and the establishment of a lightly armed Kosovo Security Force (KSF).
 Due to a Russian veto, the United Nations Security Council did not endorse his proposal.
 Kosovo declared independence in February 2008.
-In January 20, 2009, KPC ceased its operations.
+On January 20, 2009, KPC ceased its operations.
 Kosovo's Assembly passed the 'Law on the Dissolution of the Kosovo Protection Corps' in June.
 The organization disbanded on June 14.
 It was succeeded by the KSF.